Wearable IoT devices: applications and potential risks

 Let’s see some wearable IoT devices examples that are already on the market or in their first stages of product development:

-Smartwatches (among most popular wearable IoT devices)
+Smartwatches (among the most popular wearable IoT devices)

 These devices are among the best-selling IoT wearable products in the market.
 They allow you to send messages, manage your emails, and even make phone calls.
 You can find brands in the market such as Samsung, Apple, and Huawei.